Peter Besler

 Peter Besler (born October 5, 1963) is an investment advisor and author residing in Toronto, Ontario, Canada.
 Born in Waterloo, Ontario, Besler is known for raising public funds in order to finance Canadian companies conducting research into the treatment of serious and terminal illnesses.
-Since 1986, his efforts have benefited numerous biotechnology and medical research companies conducting pre-clinical and phase I, II, and III human clinical trials.
+Since 1986, his efforts have benefitted numerous biotechnology and medical research companies conducting pre-clinical and phase I, II, and III human clinical trials.